 You can’t short-term rent fractional ownership homes, and they require that you own it for 6 months before you are allowed to sell it.
 A lot of cities especially in Utah and southern Utah are getting rid of the ability to short-term rent.
 30 days +/- are the rental terms in St. George city.
 It’s a good idea to talk to the city about their short-term rental rules.
 Most fractional ownership is generally single-family homes because HOA’s have issues with fractional ownership.

 When it comes to the financing options or requirements for fractional ownership, for lenders to qualify the home all buyers on the title must all be on the loan together for that to work.
 Otherwise, it must be a cash deal.
+The Fannie Mae lending guidelines have specific requirements for fractional ownership properties.
 Another way some lenders may finance your share is if it is under an LLC this way each owner owns part of the company.

 The reason to buy fractional ownership versus a timeshare or the financial hardship of single owning a property is if the price is too high or the idea of a timeshare seems like a hassle for the amount you plan to use, then fractional ownership is the right choice for you.